spxbhuhb/adaptive/doc/doc-main/doc/guides/Documentation system.md

 ## Understanding markdown links

-Documentation of Adaptive uses special schemas in Markdown links.
+Documentation of Adaptive uses special schemes in Markdown links.
 These are smart references that are resolved by the documentation compiler and/or by the application during runtime (in case of `actualize://`).

-- `def://` references to a Markdown file in one of the `doc/definitions` directories
+- `def://` references a Markdown file in one of the `doc/definitions` directories
-- `guide://` references to a Markdown file in one of the `doc/guides` directories`
+- `guide://` references a Markdown file in one of the `doc/guides` directories
-- `internals://` references to a Markdown file in one of the `doc/internals` directories
+- `internals://` references a Markdown file in one of the `doc/internals` directories
+- `image://` references an image asset (see [Images](#images))
-- `class://` references to a Kotlin class, turns into a link to the source code on GitHub
+- `class://` references a Kotlin class and turns into a link to the source code on GitHub
-- `function://` references to a Kotlin function, turns into a link to the source code on GitHub
+- `function://` references a Kotlin function and turns into a link to the source code on GitHub
-- `property://` references to a Kotlin property, turns into a link to the source code on GitHub
+- `property://` references a Kotlin property and turns into a link to the source code on GitHub
-- `example://` references to a Kotlin file, the source code will be included as a code fence
+- `example://` references a Kotlin file or function; the source code will be included as a code fence
-- `fragment://` references to a Kotlin function with the `@Adaptive` or `@AdaptiveExpect` annotation
+- `fragment://` references a Kotlin function annotated with `@Adaptive` or `@AdaptiveExpect`
-- `actualize://` means to include an actual, running code when the Markdown is rendered, see also [Example Code](#example-code)
+- `actualize://` includes dynamically rendered, runnable examples at runtime (see [Example code](#example-code))

 ## Guidelines